1. Setting up git-flow¶

 Note

-We use dev and main in this workshop, but devel, develop and master are also popular, especially with older repositories.
+are also popular, especially with older repositories.

 To summarise, the main important things to know about this flow are:

-• The main branch always represents the production ready, released version of the code.
+branch always represents the production ready, released version of the code. - All merges into the

-• The dev branch represents the current tip of the development effort for your code.
-It should contain the latest updates in a working state (but if your dev branch is broken for a while, it’s not a big deal).
+branch represents the current tip of the development effort for your code.
+It should contain the latest updates in a working state (but if your dev branch is broken for a while, it’s not a big deal). - No work should be done directly on the

-• No work should be done directly on the dev or main branches - instead, they should be branches out, completed and then merging back in (preferably after a pull request and peer review).
+branches - instead, they should be branches out, completed and then merging back in (preferably after a pull request and peer review). - Features and non-urgent bug fixes should be branched from the

-SemVer and git-flow
+SemVer and git-flow¶

 As we explained in the presentation, SemVer consists of 3 numbers, separated by full-stops, and an optional label at the end, like this: